richafnu/Viva/Viva/glint/reports/broader-team-insights.md

 ## Access Broader Team Insights

 When results are ready, the team manager receives an email with a link to view results.
-When selecting this link, however, a message indicates that while there is no access to their own team’s results (because confidentiality standards weren't met), a summary of the broader team’s results are available for reviewing and sharing.
+The email may indicate that while results are available, there is no access to the manager's own team’s results.
+Because confidentiality standards weren't met, a summary of results of the next team who has met confidentiality requirements are instead available for reviewing and sharing.

-This BTI summary report view provides this manager the opportunity to see guidance on how to have a conversation with their own team about the BTI results and an abbreviated view of the Executive Summary report.
+This BTI summary report view provides the manager the opportunity to see guidance on how to have a conversation with their own team about the BTI results and an abbreviated view of the Executive Summary report.

 ## Set up Broader Team Insights

-From the admin dashboard, Broader Team Insights is enabled following this procedure:
+From the admin dashboard, BTI is enabled following this procedure:

 1. Select **Survey Programs**.
 1. Select the program name to be enabled.
 1. Select **Reporting**.

-### Set up Program Roles
+## Set up Program Roles

 The first section in **Reporting** is **Program Roles**.
-In this section, customize how your dashboard displays results and when your people can view survey results - live or phased access.
+In this section, customize how your dashboard displays results and when your people can view survey results - Live or Phased access.
 Setup is role specific.

 > [!NOTE]
->When a manager is in a role with Broader Team Insights enabled, cascaded results are based on their custom permissions, not their rollup managerial hierarchy.
+>When a manager is in a role with Broader Team Insights enabled, cascaded results are based on custom permissions, not their rollup managerial hierarchy.
 Decide whether this role’s reports are visible to directs only or are visible to their entire roll-up hierarchy. **ON** enables sharing of report. **OFF** disables the role from sharing reports.

 - Use the dropdown menu to assign report visibility to direct report or roll-up hierarchy.
 - The padlock icon symbolizes that this role isn't editable on this page and can only be edited in **Program Setup**.